 She continues to work on challenging environmental issues, focusing her recent efforts on mitigating climate disruption.
 This has included serving for two years as co-chair for Sierra Club Maine’s Climate Action Team campaign and transitioning her family property in Buxton towards a permaculture-based, solar powered homestead.

-Sam is a retired teacher who worked on Peaks Island as an energy efficiency volunteer to get over 100 homes weatherized, from three heat pump purchase groups, and bring 1100 LED light bulbs to the island at lower than store prices.
-Sam implemented a grant-funded air sealing project at the island school and successfully worked with the City to get the aged oil boiler replaced.
-He organized 4 insulating window insert builds on the island, and as a member of the Portland Climate Action Team helped to lobby for the City’s recently passed benchmarking ordinance, and for the creation of the Ocean Avenue solar farm.
-Sam moved to Topsham in 2016, where he remains an environmental activist and passionate supporter of community builds of storm window inserts.
+A former Board President of Maine Interfaith Power & Light, Sam is a retired teacher who worked on Peaks Island as an energy efficiency volunteer to get over 100 homes weatherized, form three heat pump purchase groups, and bring 1100 LED light bulbs to island customers at lower than store prices.
+Sam implemented a grant-funded air sealing project at the island school and successfully worked with the City of Portland to get the school’s aged oil boiler replaced.
+As a member of the Portland Climate Action Team, he helped to lobby for the City’s recently passed building benchmarking ordinance.
+Sam moved off the Island in 2016, and now makes his home in Brunswick.

 J. Stephen Shaw